OOP-778/memory-store/README.md

 All the credit goes to the original author.

 ### What is Data Store?
 Data Store is a full-featured indexed Java Collection capable of ultra-fast data lookup.
-But don't take my word for it, run the [benchmark](src/test/java/com/jparams/store/memory/MemoryStoreBenchmarkTest.java) yourself!

 Here is one I ran earlier...